AgnitumuS/ubjs/packages/amqp/README.md

 ### In-browser notification example

 One of the reasons to use RabbitMQ is to establish server-to-client communication with guaranteed delivery.
 It is possible with RabbitMQ [web-stomp plugin](https://www.rabbitmq.com/web-stomp.html) and stomp client library (file stomp.js is bundled).
 This uses WebSockets as a delivery channel under the hood.
+Plase note that it is required to create 'ub-amqp-notify' topic exchange before notifier use!

 ![Screenshot of in-browser notification example running](lib/ub-amqp_inbrowser-notify.png)